tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 ### Overview

 In today's class, students will be introduced to the concept of DeFi (short for decentralized finance).
-Though DeFi most commonly refers to financial systems built upon distributed ledgers frequently leveraging smart contracts.
-Students will gain the scope that DeFi is not a particular technology or implementation but rather a movement within the financial technology sector where future financial systems are being created and deployed with an open, decentralized, and permissionless architecture.
+DeFi most commonly refers to financial systems built upon distributed ledgers frequently leveraging smart contracts.
+Students will gain the scope that DeFi is not a particular technology or implementation.
+Rather, DeFi is a movement within the financial technology sector where future financial systems are being created and deployed with an open, decentralized, and permissionless architecture.

 ### Class Objectives